nooblyh/Distill-ALBERT/README.md

 Hidden-State-Aligned heterogeneous distillation of ALBERT using OpenWebText Corpus.

-This implementation currently uses [huggingface/transformers](https://github.com/huggingface/transformers).
+This implementation is currently based on [huggingface/transformers](https://github.com/huggingface/transformers).